pzrsa/parsam.io/data/notes/gtd-for-teens.md

 ## Some Quotes

-- "Your mind is for having ideas, not holding them."
+> Your mind is for having ideas, not holding them.

-- "You can do anything, but not everything."
+> You can do anything, but not everything.

-- "Use your mind to think about things, rather than think of them."
+> Use your mind to think about things, rather than think of them.